James N. Sleigh

 - Neurogenetic Disorders Group Research Group

-Originally from Nottingham, I received my undergraduate Masters in Biology (MBiol) from the University of Bath (2005-2009), which included a year at Harvard Medical School (2007-2008) researching the neuromuscular disease spinal muscular atrophy (SMA).
-I then completed my MRC-funded DPhil at the University of Oxford (2009-2012), extending my work on SMA, while studying a number of other peripheral nerve disorders.
-From 2012-2014, I worked in the laboratory of Dr. Zameel Cader on Charcot-Marie-Tooth type 2D (CMT2D).
-I am now a Sir Henry Wellcome Postdoctoral Fellow continuing my work on CMT2D both in Oxford at the NDCN and in London at the Institute of Neurology, UCL (2014-2018).
+I received my undergraduate Masters in Biology (MBiol) from the University of Bath (2005-2009), which included a year at Harvard Medical School (2007-2008) researching the neuromuscular disease spinal muscular atrophy (SMA).
+I then completed my MRC-funded DPhil at the University of Oxford (2009-2012), extending my work on SMA, while studying a number of other disorders impacting peripheral motor and sensory nerves.
+From 2012-2014, I worked in the laboratory of Dr. Zameel Cader on the genetic peripheral neuropathy Charcot-Marie-Tooth disease type 2D (CMT2D).
+I am now a Wellcome Trust-funded Sir Henry Wellcome Postdoctoral Fellow continuing my work on the mechanisms underlying CMT2D.